hashicorp/design-system/website/docs/components/button/partials/guidelines/guidelines.md

 ### Leading

 In most cases, use leading icons.
-Choose icons that add meaning and clarity to the action described in the link’s text.
+Choose icons that add meaning and clarity to the action described in the button’s text.

 <Hds::ButtonSet>
   <Hds::Button @color="secondary" @text="Unlock" @icon="unlock" @iconPosition="leading" />